When Is the Best Time

 A sunset dinner cruise on the Zambesi River is outstanding.
 The food and service are excellent, and on top, you watch lots of wildlife; crocodiles, elephants, hippos, and others.

 The Devil's Pool is probably one of the most thrilling tours you can do in life.
-The guided trips are called "Livingston Island Tour".
+The guided trip is called "Livingston Island Tour".
 However, the tour is risky, although the guides do a fantastic job.
 The water is fast-flowing, the current is strong, and people were already fallen unexpectedly.
 No one will really tell you the truth if people died there or not.
 One guy was falling and survived.
 All photos taken from there look incredible.
 If you want to do the tour, you have to book it in advance to secure a space.
 There is limited access to the pool for small groups only.
-The requested fee for Devils Pool is included in the tour price.
+The fee for Devil's Pool is included in the tour price.
 It's a short boat ride of a few minutes to get there.
-Wear waterproof shoes - don't go in flip flops!
+Wear waterproof shoes; don't go in flip-flops!

 First, you can watch the breathtaking falls from Livingston Island.
 Your belongings are safely kept here.
 Afterwards, your cameras and mobile phones are stored in a waterproof bag.
 Now starts the adventure; you cross the river walking and swimming to get to Devil's Pool.
 It must be exciting being in the pool and looking more than 100 m down.
 This tour is definitely not for the fainthearted like me.

-Chobe National Park in Botswana is exceptional for game watching, from lions to leopards, vast herds of elephants.
+Chobe National Park in Botswana is exceptional for game-watching, from lions to leopards, and vast herds of elephants.
 It is the elephant kingdom of Africa.
 Every safari is thrilling.
 You never know what comes out of the bush.

 The Bunge Jumping Bridge - Victoria Falls Bridge between Zambia and Zimbabwe.
 I wasn't brave enough to jump from here 111 m deep down in a few seconds only.
 My friends did it, and they both loved it.
 They highly recommend doing this jump.